qualitytrophies/pi-sdr/README.md

-3. To install the rtlsdr :-
+3. To install the rtlsdr, the driver that it uses to talk with the Tv Tuner directly :-

 		cd ~
 		git clone git://git.osmocom.org/rtl-sdr.git